Understanding SEO vs PPC: Which One Should You Choose?

 The first step in executing a successful PPC campaign is to identify your target audience.
 Based on this, you can select the appropriate keywords.
 Just like with SEO, you can use keyword research tools to find relevant keywords.

-In addition to keyword-based targeting, you can also specify user demographics like their locations, device, language, and online behavior.
+In addition to keyword-based targeting, you can also specify user demographics like their locations, device, language, and online behavior for PPC optimization.
 You can also target those users who have previously visited your website.
 This increases the recall value of your product or service, boosting your brand’s visibility.

 Most search engines offer their own online advertising platforms for creating and executing PPC ad campaigns.
 For instance, you can create your own Google Ads account to create PPC ads on Google.
-You can also hire an agency or a certified individual to create and run your search ads.
+You can also hire an agency or a certified individual who knows more about PPC optimization strategies to create and run your search ads.

 Image via Google